24 juil. 2018

 “But there’s a bigger hidden problem of early retirement.
 People are forced to stop working as they are physically unable to work due to chronic diseases such as high blood pressure or diabetes.
 The statistics don’t capture that but the truth is we are losing people to early retirement.
 So we are working with employers to tackle the problem at its root and to encourage their employees to lead healthier lifestyles for greater work longevity.”

 So profound is the fear of the effect of a diabetes epidemic in Singapore that the government has declared a ‘War on Diabetes’.

 Says Zee: “We have been taking a more upstream approach.
 Over the last few years, we have already been aggressively working with companies to offer low sugar drinks under the ‘Healthier Choice Symbol’ programme.
 As a result, the average sugar content in packaged drinks in Singapore fell from 9.5 per cent to six per cent.

 “We are taking similar approaches with other food manufacturers and restaurants to introduce wholegrain products.
 We have been encouraging schools and government premises not to sell unhealthy foods so as to set an example to Singaporeans.

 “We can genuinely say Singapore is the most aggressive country in the world in terms of actively promoting healthier foods with programmes such as the National Steps Challenge™.”

-Zee recognizes the difficulty in alerting the population to the health risks just by using above-the-line advertising, which is why the HPB also organizes roadshows and free exercise sessions in public spaces.
+Zee recognises the difficulty in alerting the population to the health risks just by using above-the-line advertising, which is why the HPB also organises roadshows and free exercise sessions in public spaces.